 You can see that the

-else if statements are controling the variable time
+else if statements are setting the time variable in

 CTRL + S to save the script, make sure you save it as a

-Note2: If you don't want the wallpapers to change automatically you can save as an
+Note If you don't want the wallpapers to change automatically you can save it as an

 .app (Application) instead of

 script, then move the new application into your